trueadm/todomvc-perf-comparison/README.md

 ### Overall:

-Ractive, Mithril and React are kings.
-Mercury is a close fourth.
+Ractive and React are kings.
+Mercury, Vue and Mithril are just behind.

 Ember is the slowest overall; Angular and Knockout are trailing too.